Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 The first driver of wasted blocks is that there could simply be too many blocks if no rate-limiting mechanisms are in place.
 Classic blockchain projects like Bitcoin and Ethereum relies on Proof of Work (PoW) as a way to rate-limit block generation, but Taraxa uses a Proof of Stake (PoS) and we believe that the sheer amount of energy expended by PoW is not sustainable or socially responsible – we’d need a non-energy destroying method of limiting block generation rates.

 Taraxa developed an algorithm that drives Fair and Efficient Proposals by leveraging Verifiable Random Function (VRF) and Verifiable Delay Function (VDF).
-VRF was first proposed by Micali et al. [XXXXX].
+VRF was first proposed by Micali et al. [[11]](#r11).
 It is a pseudo-random function which provides a proof of the outputs' correctness.
 VRFs also have the added property that the output is indistinguishable from a uniform function given an unpredictable input.
 VDF is a function that is meant to take a prescribed amount of time to compute, is highly resistant to parallel computations (i.e., avoids the hardware arms race of PoW), and whose output is extremely fast to verify.
-Taraxa makes use of a VDF first described by Wesolowski [YYYYY].
+Taraxa makes use of a VDF first described by Wesolowski [[12]](#r12).

 <br />  ![image](Figure_7_[EN].png) <br />